Beth Israel Deaconess Medical Center Coder III in Boston, Massachusetts

-Department Description: Here are just some of the advantages of working for Health Information Management (HIM) department of Beth Israel Deaconess Medical Center.
+Department Description: Here are just a few of the advantages of working for Health Information Management (HIM) department of Beth Israel Deaconess Medical Center.

 Our department offers flexible hours, the ability to work from home or onsite, and the panache of working for a world class medical institution with an interesting and challenging case mix.
 Our department offers diverse professional opportunities by interacting and supporting clinical area operations, supporting ongoing training and development of our coding staff, and by our commitment to a work/life approach to business.Job Location: Boston, MAReq ID: 18032BRJob Summary: This position is responsible for the assignment of ICD-9-CM diagnosis and procedure codes and as appropriate, CPT-4.

 Reviews the complete electronic and paper medical record of discharged patients.
 Assigns ICD-9-CM diagnosis and procedure codes from documentation in the medical record, when indicated assigns CPT-4 procedure codes